 Dare County Campus: The Library at the Dare County Campus subscribes to more than 50 periodicals.
 Current issues are available for browsing in the library's periodicals area.
 Back issues are retained for periods ranging from three months to two years and are available in the periodicals area.
 Access to full-text articles is also provided to hundreds of other titles via the NCLive website, the Wilson OmniFile Full Text and through interlibrary loan agreements.

 Reserve Materials: Reserve materials are available for in-library use only.
 Typically, a faculty member will provide or request supplemental readings, textbooks or other items on students’ behalf.
-Sometimes the library will have non-textual study aids, such as a model heart for an anatomy class.
 You might see reserve materials listed on your course syllabus or hear them mentioned by an instructor in class.
 Please ask at the circulation desk for these items.

 North Carolina Collection: The North Carolina Collection is housed in a separate room at the Elizabeth City Campus Library.
 The collection contains books about North Carolina or written by North Carolinians.